How to create an animated Vue Sidebar menu with Vue.Observable

 If you could follow until here you already can guess how we will implement the store in the sidebar component.

-• Remove the data option and replace everything inside methods and computed with the state information from the store.
+with the state information from the store.

 + import { store, mutations } from '@/store.js'